natchiketa/angular-cli-envvars/README.md

-# V1.1.0
+# angular-cli-envvars (for Angular CLI V1.1.0)
+This is an example repo to demo the approach to injecting environment variables into dynamically created environment files with the Angular CLI.

+This repo is the subject of my article ["Angular CLI and OS Environment Variables"](https://medium.com/@natchiketa/angular-cli-and-os-environment-variables-4cfa3b849659)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

+# Quickstart

+* Clone the repo and `cd` into it
+* `npm install`
+* `cp .env.example .env`
+* `npm start` to run the dev server
+* `npm build` to build the project (prod mode)

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding